 These commands offer indispensable tools for analyzing program behavior and pinpointing issues within the context of the call stack.
 Equip yourself with these essential GDB commands to master frame information and elevate your debugging capabilities to new heights.

-1. info frame – The info frame command in GDB provides detailed information about the currently selected frame in the call stack.
+command in GDB provides detailed information about the currently selected frame in the call stack.
 It displays the frame’s address, function name, source file, and line number, along with other relevant details such as register values and arguments.
-This command is useful for understanding the context of the program’s execution and examining the state of variables and registers within a specific frame.
+This command is useful for understanding the context of the program’s execution and examining the state of variables and registers within a specific frame. - up – The

-2. up – The up command in GDB moves up one level in the call stack, selecting the previous frame.
+command in GDB moves up one level in the call stack, selecting the previous frame.
 This command allows developers to navigate through the call stack and inspect the state of variables and the program’s execution at different levels of the call hierarchy.
-It is helpful for understanding the flow of control and examining the interaction between functions.
+It is helpful for understanding the flow of control and examining the interaction between functions. - down – The

-4. frame n – The frame n command in GDB selects the frame at the specified index n in the call stack.
+in the call stack.
 By specifying the desired frame number, developers can directly access and inspect the state of variables, registers, and the program’s execution within that frame.
-This command is useful for quickly jumping to a specific frame of interest during debugging.
+This command is useful for quickly jumping to a specific frame of interest during debugging. - bt – The

 File and System Management